As The World Turns

 cancelled in May 1977 after four months.
 Main characters Austin and Amy

-Cushing appeared on Another World in November, played by Rod Arrants
+Cushing appeared on Another World, November 18 - December 1, played by Rod Arrants

 and Christine Jones (who later joined AW as Janice Frame).
 Amy was a

 former model and friend of Rachel's during Rachel's modelling days.
 They